d12frosted/elpa-mirror/gnu/auctex-readme.txt

 *****************

-Once activated, preview-latex and its documentation will be accessible via its menus (note that preview-latex requires AUCTeX to be loaded).
+Once activated, preview-latex and its documentation will be accessible via its menus.
 When you have loaded a LaTeX document (a sample document 'circ.tex' is included in the distribution, but most documents including math and/or figures should do), you can use its menu or 'C-c C-p C-d' (for 'Preview/Document').
 Previews will now be generated for various objects in your document.
 You can use the time to take a short look at the other menu entries and key bindings in the 'Preview' menu.
 You'll see the previewed objects change into a roadworks sign when preview-latex has determined just what it is going to preview.
 Note that you can freely navigate the buffer while this is going on.
 When the process is finished you will see the objects typeset in your buffer.

 It is a bad idea, however, to edit the buffer before the roadworks signs appear, since that is the moment when the correlation between the